 Other vital signs also are significant.
 Hypotension should raise concern about hypovolemia, sepsis, or myocardial dysfunction.
 Tachycardia in the absence of hypotension may be caused by fever (10 to 20 beats/minute increase for each degree above normal) or hypovolemia.
 An increased respiratory rate may be a response to fever, indicate a pulmonary source of the illness, or be respiratory compensation for metabolic acidosis.

 Acute fever is infectious in most cases, and, of these, most are viral.
 History and examination are adequate to make a diagnosis in children > 36 months who are otherwise well and not toxic-appearing.
 Typically, they have a viral respiratory illness (recent ill contact, runny nose, wheeze, or cough) or gastrointestinal illness (ill contact, diarrhea, and vomiting).
-Other findings also suggest specific causes (see Table: Examination of the Febrile Child Examination of the Febrile Child Normal body temperature varies from person to person and throughout the day.
-Normal body temperature is highest in children who are preschool aged.
-Several studies have documented that peak... read more ).
+Other findings also suggest specific causes ( see Table: Examination of the Febrile Child Examination of the Febrile Child ).

 However, in infants and children < 36 months, the possibility of occult bacteremia Occult Bacteremia and Fever Without Apparent Source in Infants and Young Children Occult bacteremia is the presence of bacteria in the bloodstream of febrile young children who have no apparent foci of infection and look well.
 Diagnosis is by blood culture and exclusion of... read more , plus the frequent absence of focal findings in neonates and young infants with serious bacterial infection, necessitates a different approach.
 Evaluation varies by age group.
 Accepted categories are neonates (≤ 28 days), young infants (1 to 3 months), and older infants and children (3 to 36 months).
 Regardless of clinical findings, a neonate with fever requires immediate hospitalization and testing to rule out a dangerous infection.
 Young infants may require hospitalization depending on screening laboratory results and the likelihood that they will be brought in for follow-up.

-Acute recurrent or periodic fever and chronic fever (FUO Fever of Unknown Origin (FUO) Fever of unknown origin (FUO) is body temperature ≥ 38.3° C (101° F) rectally that does not result from transient and self-limited illness, rapidly fatal illness, or disorders with clear-cut... read more ) require a high index of suspicion for the many potential causes.
-However, certain findings can suggest the disorder: aphthous stomatitis, pharyngitis and adenitis (PFAPA syndrome PFAPA Syndrome PFAPA (periodic fevers with aphthous stomatitis, pharyngitis, and adenitis) syndrome is a periodic fever syndrome that typically manifests between ages 2 years and 5 years; it is characterized... read more ); intermittent headaches with runny nose or congestion (sinusitis Sinusitis Sinusitis is inflammation of the paranasal sinuses due to viral, bacterial, or fungal infections or allergic reactions.
-Symptoms include nasal obstruction and congestion, purulent rhinorrhea... read more ); weight loss, high-risk exposure, and night sweats (tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more ); weight loss or difficulty gaining weight, heart palpitations, and sweating (hyperthyroidism Hyperthyroidism in Infants and Children Hyperthyroidism is excessive thyroid hormone production.
+Acute recurrent or periodic fever and chronic fever ( FUO Fever of Unknown Origin (FUO) Fever of unknown origin (FUO) is body temperature ≥ 38.3° C (101° F) rectally that does not result from transient and self-limited illness, rapidly fatal illness, or disorders with clear-cut... read more ) require a high index of suspicion for the many potential causes.
+However, certain findings can suggest the disorder: aphthous stomatitis, pharyngitis and adenitis ( PFAPA syndrome PFAPA Syndrome PFAPA (periodic fevers with aphthous stomatitis, pharyngitis, and adenitis) syndrome is a periodic fever syndrome that typically manifests between ages 2 years and 5 years; it is characterized... read more ); intermittent headaches with runny nose or congestion ( sinusitis Sinusitis Sinusitis is inflammation of the paranasal sinuses due to viral, bacterial, or fungal infections or allergic reactions.
+Symptoms include nasal obstruction and congestion, purulent rhinorrhea... read more ); weight loss, high-risk exposure, and night sweats ( tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more ); weight loss or difficulty gaining weight, heart palpitations, and sweating ( hyperthyroidism Hyperthyroidism in Infants and Children Hyperthyroidism is excessive thyroid hormone production.
 Diagnosis is by thyroid function testing (eg, free serum thyroxine, thyroid-stimulating hormone).
-Treatment is with methimazole and sometimes... read more ); and weight loss, anorexia, and night sweats (cancer Overview of Cancer Cancer is an unregulated proliferation of cells.
+Treatment is with methimazole and sometimes... read more ); and weight loss, anorexia, and night sweats ( cancer Overview of Cancer Cancer is an unregulated proliferation of cells.
 Its prominent properties are A lack of differentiation of cells Local invasion of adjoining tissue Metastasis, which is spread to distant sites... read more ).

 Testing depends on age, appearance of the child, and whether the fever is acute or chronic.